rmgarnett/mgp/README.md

 Usage
 -----

-The usage of `mgp.m` is identical to the gp(...) function from the GPML toolkit in prediction mode:
+The usage of `mgp.m` is identical to the `gp.m` function from the GPML toolkit in prediction mode:

     [y_star_mean, y_star_variance, f_star_mean, f_star_variance, ...
      log_probabilities, posterior] = ...